andrewiggins/react-suspense-sandbox/src/suspense/README.md

     - Core suspense requirements
       - Fragments (Placeholder is one)
       - Error boundaries (to catch promises)
+      - Define Placeholder component
-      - Define and find Placeholder component
+      - Algorithm to find nearest Placeholder component
       - Ability to continue rendering siblings of suspended subtrees in the same diff (so multiple siblings can trigger their async operations in the same suspend)